lucjans26/wolkGeluid-portfolio/ReadMe.md

 ## 4. Experience

 ## 5. Projects
+Throughout this semester we are working on different projects.
+On one side we are working on a group project.
+Our group consists of 4 software students with vastly different skill sets.
+This is a project to learn about research and technology within a group.
+Besides this we are working on an individual project.
+This gives us the oppertunity to focus more explicitly on specific learning outcomes.

 ### 5.1 Indiviual

 ### 5.2 Group
+The tax office is a government body that is responsible for levying and collecting taxes and customs duties for the state.

+Within the country, a problem of traffic jams has arisen over the years that does not seem to be resolving itself.
+For this reason, the state has determined that road pricing can be used to reduce congestion on the road network.
+The state hopes to accomplish this by passing on congestion costs down to the driver and thereby making a driver think better about the use of a vehicle.
+This variable charging method makes it possible to charge different rates in certain areas or certain hours in order to be able to guide traffic to some extent.

 ## 5. Self Reflection
 In this chapter I reflect on my own skill levels.
 Underneath is a table with the given learning outcomes plotted against what skill level i think i have myself on that outcome.
 Under de table you will find a briefly described explaination per learning outcome